jonese1234/Csgo-Case-Data/README.md

     2.9387910079757003 / (1.37 + 2.49) = 0.76134 or 76.13%

  **So the ROI is 76.13%** however this does not take into account Steam Market fees.

+ ## Data format changes
+ As of `2023-02-28 23:50:39Z` the data format has changed to include multiple skin market places other than steam.